SysKitTeam/docs-securitymanager/product-updates/security-manager-2-release-note.md

 ## Bug Fixes

 * Fixed error when trying to connect to a site collection via a non-authenticated proxy.
-* Fixed error when trying to explore permissions for Office 365 groups site collections which have a special character in their names.
+* Fixed error when trying to explore permissions for Office 365 groups site collections that have a special character in their names.